ibm-cloud-docs/secure-enterprise/iam-auth-template.md

 1. Create a JSON file that configures the definition of the authorization policy template.
 For more information about the attributes that you can use in your JSON file, see the [IAM Policy Management API](/apidocs/iam-policy-management#create-policy-template).

    The following example JSON file specifies the `name` and `description` of the template and the `account_id` of the enterprise account.
 Then, the `authorization policy` definition is defined.
-This authorization template grants an Editor role between all "File Storage for VPC" in the assigned accounts.
+This authorization template grants an Editor role between all "{{site.data.keyword.filestorage_vpc_short}}" in the assigned accounts.

     ```json
         {